 We’ve all been there, scrolling through your Instagram feed and the swoon-worthy image of your best friend hanging out on the palm-lined beach at sunset, or your crazy cousin dangling precariously off the summit of their last adventurous vacation.
-We all want to create memories we can look back on whether we decide to share them on social media, print and frame them in our homes or put them on a custom phone case so we can carry the good times with us everywhere we go.
+We all want to create memories we can look back on whether we decide to share them on social media, print and frame them in our homes or put them on a personalized phone case so we can carry the good times with us everywhere we go.
 GoCustomized makes a variety of phone cases that allow you to print virtually any image from your travels on your phone case!
+Need more inspiration in designing custom phone cases?
+Here is another site where you can make your own phone case.

 Here are a few tips to capturing those memorable moments on your next trip!